jxc136/CV/README.md

 </div>
 <br>

 **Summary**: Full-stack Javascript and Ruby developer with 8 years of business marketing experience and a recent graduate of a software development bootcamp.
 Grand finalist of the Cognizant National Coding Challenge 2023.
-Currently working as a volunteer Software Developer at ADHD UK
+Currently working as a volunteer Software Developer at ADHD UK.

 **Objective**: To obtain a full-stack software developer role in an agile development team, where I can leverage my technical skills, problem-solving abilities, and project management skills to deliver high-quality software.
 <br />